Quick Links

 Download: VLC (Free)

-Microsoft To Do is a great app by Microsoft that helps you manage your day-to-day tasks with cool alerts and customizations.
-With this app, you can customize your task list and get alerts based on time, location, or date.
+Microsoft To Do is an excellent app that helps you manage your day-to-day tasks with cool alerts and customizations.
+With it, you can customize your task list and get alerts based on time, location, or date.

 Download: Microsoft To Do (Free)